Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Leonora Carrington and surrealist art

-Surrealist art often explores dreamlike imagery, mythology, and the unconscious—themes central to Carrington's work
+Surrealist art explores dreamlike imagery, mythology, and the unconscious—central themes in Carrington's work

-Mary Leonora Carrington was born on April 6, 1917, in Clayton-le-Woods, Lancashire, England, into a wealthy textile manufacturing family.
-From an early age, she rebelled against the expectations of her aristocratic upbringing—she was expelled from at least two convent schools before being sent to boarding school in Florence.
+Mary Leonora Carrington was born on April 6, 1917, in Clayton-le-Woods, Lancashire, England, to a wealthy textile industry family.
+From a very early age, she rebelled against the expectations of her aristocratic upbringing—she was expelled from at least two convent schools before being sent to a boarding school in Florence.

 📚